arusahni/website/posts/2020/08/gmail-to-fastmail.md

 caching per label.

-A positive, however, is that one can do almost everything on mobile that they can do on desktop, include set filters (unlike with Gmail).
+A positive, however, is that one can do almost everything on mobile that they can do on desktop, including setting filters (unlike with Gmail).
 And notifications have been timely and prompt.

-At some point, I'll probably kick the tires on a new service.
+At some point, I'll probably kick the tires on a new app.

 ## Miscellaneous